1. Clone and configure

 curl http://localhost:8080/health

-This starts 5 containers: backend (FastAPI), frontend (Next.js), PostgreSQL, Alertmanager, and alert-logger.
-Backend, PostgreSQL, and Alertmanager bind to 127.0.0.1 by default; the frontend binds to 0.0.0.0 (override with the FRONTEND_HOST env var) so it can be reached by Nginx on the host. pgAdmin is available but requires the admin profile (see below).
+This starts 3 containers: backend (FastAPI), frontend (Next.js), and PostgreSQL.
+Backend and PostgreSQL bind to 127.0.0.1 by default; the frontend binds to 0.0.0.0 (override with the FRONTEND_HOST env var) so it can be reached by Nginx on the host. pgAdmin is available but requires the admin profile (see below).

 Prerequisites